iudx/iudx-catalogue/README.md

 ## A note on dealing with IUDX Certificates

-* To decode IUDX certificates for authorising users, do the following
+* To decode IUDX certificates for authorising users, do the following:

   - Obtain a server side certificate for the catalogue server from a well-known CA (eg. letsencrypt).
-  - Create .p12 file from the .pem files obtained from letsencrypt by following the steps below
+  - Create a .p12 file from the obtained certificate by following the steps below:

   ```
     cp /etc/letsencrypt/live/<domain_name>/fullchain.pem .